Chelmsford: Recent history

 Since the 1980s defence-related industries in the city have declined, most notably the Marconi Company with all of its factories either being closed or sold.
-The site on West Hanningfield Road was sold to BAE Systems; the Waterhouse Lane site sold to E2V and the New Street site is undergoing major redevelopment for residential/mixed use.
+The site on West Hanningfield Road was sold to BAE Systems; the Waterhouse Lane site sold to E2V and the former New Street Works site has undergone major redevelopment for residential/mixed use.

 The one-time largest employer in Chelmsford, RHP (the former Hoffman ball bearing manufacturer), closed its New Street/Rectory Lane site in 1989.
 Some of the factory was converted into luxury apartments and a health club although most of the site was demolished to make way for the Rivermead Campus of the Anglia Ruskin University.

 The city's location close to London and at the centre of Essex has helped it grow in importance as a financial, administrative and distribution centre.

 The Channels Development, Beaulieu Park, The Village and Chancellor Park are some of the most recent large-scale housing developments built in the city.
 The local plan targets an additional 18,000 new homes by 2036, in developments largely to the north of the city.

 In 2007, the Channel 4 programme Location, Location, Location voted Chelmsford the 8th-best place to live in the UK.

-UK city status
+City status

-The letters patent officially granting city status to the City of Chelmsford were received on 6 June 2012. to mark the Diamond Jubilee of Elizabeth II.
+The letters patent officially granting city status to Chelmsford were received on 6 June 2012. to mark the Diamond Jubilee of Elizabeth II.

 The announcement to make Chelmsford a city had been made on 14 March 2012 by the Lord President of the Privy Council and Deputy Prime Minister, Nick Clegg.

-Local government and politics

-Chelmsford is at the geographic and political centre of Essex and has been the county town since 1215.
-The headquarters of Essex County Council is at County Hall, Duke Street and the headquarters of Chelmsford City Council at the Civic Centre, Duke Street.
-The civic centre was designed by Cordingley & McIntyre as a public library and completed in April 1935.
+Governance

+There are two main tiers of local government covering Chelmsford, at district and county level: Chelmsford City Council and Essex County Council.
+Both are based in Chelmsford; the city council at Chelmsford Civic Centre on Duke Street, completed in 1935, and the county council at County Hall on Market Road.
+Most of the built up area is unparished, but some outer parts of the built up area are included in civil parishes, including Great Baddow, Chelmer, Springfield, Chelmsford Garden, and Broomfield.

+For national elections, the built up area roughly corresponds to the Chelmsford constituency.
+The constituency has been represented by Marie Goldman of the Liberal Democrats since the 2024 general election.

 The headquarters of Essex Police is located in the Springfield area of the city at Kingston Crescent.